DoomYoker/LARK-Project-/Readme.txt

 This mythical quest travels across a variety of locations, meeting friendly faces and unwelcoming figures.
 But the greatest foe lies at the end of the crossroads.

 Instructions: Type into the command line ". menu" to begin the story.
 Make sure you read everything, as it will help you progress.
 Currently everything has a number for the vim files specifically.
 Make sure to only use a vim file once and to use them in the order they appear.
+If you need any help just enter the 'amulet' command after running . menu